 There are two common causes.
 First, if the chicken is older, the older meat may release some myoglobin which can cause some pinkness.
 The second reason is if the drumsticks have been frozen, the bone marrow can break down and come out into the meat.
 Neither is harmful, and as long as the temperature is correct, it is safe.

 This recipe is listed in these categories.
 See them for more similar recipes.

 🖼️Step-by-Step Photo Instructions

 Let rest for 5-10 minutes before serving.
-They are way too hot anyway.
+They are way too hot, anyway.

 - 6 Chicken drumsticks

-- 7:2:2 Seasoning or salt and pepper - to taste
+- Salt and pepper - to taste or seasoning of your choice

 - Let rest for 5-10 minutes before serving.
-They are way too hot anyway.
+They are way too hot, anyway.

-My Private Notes
+Your Own Private Notes